cityujun/influencer_marketing_dataset/README.md

 However, for the sake of privacy, we only make the numerical part public.
 In principle, the second part, i.e., textual content, is not allowed for individual use.
-If you really would like to have the access, please seek for cooperation with [Datastory](https://www.datastory.com.cn/).
+If you really want to have the access, please seek for cooperation with [Datastory](https://www.datastory.com.cn/).

 If you utilize our dataset, please cite our paper `An Empirical Study of User Engagement in Influencer Marketing on Weibo and WeChat`.